coffee2code/add-admin-javascript/readme.txt

 1. Install via the built-in WordPress plugin installer.
 Or download and unzip `add-admin-javascript.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Go to "Appearance" -> "Admin JavaScript" and add some JavaScript to be added into all admin pages.
+1. Go to "Settings" -> "Admin JavaScript" and add some JavaScript to be added into all admin pages.
 (You can also use the "Settings" link in the plugin's entry on the admin "Plugins" page).

 == Frequently Asked Questions ==